AndresPradGo/navbrix-api/README.md

   http://127.0.0.1:3000
   ```

+> [!TIP]
-> NOTE: The `/src` directory in the host, is being mapped to the `/src` directory in the container.
+> The `/src` directory in the host, is being mapped to the `/src` directory in the container.
 Thus, any changes you save will be automatically shared to the container.
 However, the `package.json` and `package-lock.json` files are not being mapped.
 If you install a new library, you'll need to rebuild the image for it to show in the container.

 ### 4. Submit a pull request <img align="center" alt="GitHub" width="36px" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/github/github-original.svg" style="max-width: 100%; margin: 0; padding: 0 0 1px; background: #FFF;border-radius: 50px"/>